A perceived lack of talent does not hold you back, what holds you back is believing that talent is the same as desire, dedication, discipline.

 “I need an excuse to be average because I don’t like working hard.”

 Does that sound harsh?
-It should, I meant it to sound harsh.
-It’s also true.
+It should, because it’s true.

 When someone cops out with the talent excuse, it immediately turns me off.
 I’d rather hear, “I just don’t have the time because I need to watch four hours of TV every night.”
 That’s honest.
 Or maybe, “I’m not really interested in something that takes more than a few days to learn.”
 That’s honest too, sad, but honest.